 Producers did not disclose where their beans were sourced, and what reached consumers were blends of various unknown coffee origins.

 Because of its focus on quantity, first-wave coffee is known to be low-quality.
-Consumers could only guess as to the practices involved in the growing, processing, and producing of the beans from the coffee plant to coffee bag.
+Consumers could only guess as to the practices involved in the growing, processing, and producing of the beans from the coffee plant to the coffee bag.

 Innovations in coffee production

-While focusing on quantity definitely sacrificed the quality of the coffee produced during the first wave, it was thanks to large-scale productions during this period that we now know about proper handling and packaging of coffee beans to keep them fresh.
+While focusing on quantity definitely sacrificed the quality of the coffee produced during the first wave, it was thanks to large-scale productions during this period that we now know about the proper handling and packaging of coffee beans to keep them fresh.